yassk29/Commit-Messeges/README.md

 # Commit-Messeges
- I'm writing this repo for practicing commit messeges.
+ I'm writing this repo for practicing good commit messeges.